 Nationwide, the UWM College of Nursing is in the top 15% of nursing schools with graduate programs according to U.S. News and World Report.

 Statewide, the College is Wisconsin’s largest nursing school and one of only two in Wisconsin that offers the full menu of nursing degrees: BS, MN, DNP and PhD.
+Our undergraduate program is offered at UW-Milwaukee, UWM at Waukesha and at UW-Parkside.

 Regionally, the College is an innovator of urban healthcare and managed-care delivery – increasingly vital fields of healthcare.